 ESG (Environment, Social and Governance)

-As part of a materiality analysis conducted in 2021, Lenzing conducted a multi-stage, holistic survey of the main issues relating to its sustainably oriented business model.
-From this analysis, the most important risks and opportunities were determined for each ESG topic area.
-The topics are integrated into the Enterprise Risk Management System and are successively reflected in Lenzing’s long-term strategic business planning.
+As part of a materiality analysis, Lenzing surveyed material issues in relation to its sustainably oriented business model in 2021 using a multi-stage and holistic approach.
+Relevant opportunities and risks are assigned to each ESG topic area, which are integrated in the Enterprise Risk Management System and successively taken into account in Lenzing’s long-term strategic business planning.

 In the environmental responsibility area (Environment), the main focus topics in the risk matrix comprise climate-related issues in connection with global warming (carbon dioxide reduction) as well as sustainable raw material procurement (wood, chemicals) and the growing water shortage in certain regions.
 Increasing regulation, particularly in relation to the taxation of greenhouse gases and the pricing of carbon, represents a significant risk for Lenzing.
 Regulations concerning greenhouse gas emissions have already been introduced in countries where Lenzing operates carbon-intensive processes.
 Lenzing is consistently working on the implementation of energy efficiency measures, as well as the reduction of carbon dioxide emissions in order to reduce the potential burden of eco-taxes.

-For Lenzing, wood is the most important natural resource for the production of its biodegradable cellulosic fibers.
-Despite sustainable sourcing policies and backward-integrated production, a risk exists that wood prices will rise due to climate change, increasing global demand for biomass, and alternative land use.
-In this context, Lenzing is expanding its pulp capacities in Brazil (see Lenzing Risk Outlook).
+For Lenzing, wood is the most important natural resource for the production of its biodegradable cellulose fibers.
+Despite sustainable sourcing policies and backward-integrated production, a risk exists that wood prices will rise further due to climate change, increasing global demand for biomass, and alternative land use.

 The global textile industry, especially the fashion industry in which Lenzing’s products are frequently deployed, is regarded in a critical light due to its sometimes resource-intensive consumption of raw materials and its production processes.
 Lenzing identifies significant business opportunities through access to new and emerging markets with innovative new products and technologies.
-Innovation and sustainability lie at the heart of Lenzing’s sCore TEN corporate strategy.
+Innovation, sustainability and the circular economy lie at the core of Lenzing’s corporate strategy.

 The production of pulp and fibers is associated with high levels of water consumption and emissions.
 Lenzing operates a careful global water management system that ensures compliance with both local laws and global standards.
 Lenzing is counteracting the increasing scarcity of water by continuously improving resource utilization and by optimizing the selection of sites for the expansion of production capacities.